awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 This simple code example uses data key caching when encrypting a string\.
 It combines the code from the [step\-by\-step procedure](#implement-caching-steps) into test code that you can run\.

-The example creates a [local cache](data-caching-details.md#simplecache) and a [master key provider](concepts.md#master-key-provider) or [keyring](concepts.md#keyring) for an AWS KMS [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\)\.
+The example creates a [local cache](data-caching-details.md#simplecache) and a [master key provider](concepts.md#master-key-provider) or [keyring](concepts.md#keyring) for an AWS KMS key\.
 Then, it uses the local cache and master key provider or keyring to create a caching CMM with appropriate [security thresholds](thresholds.md)\.
 In Java and Python, the encryption request specifies the caching CMM, the plaintext data to encrypt, and an [encryption context](data-caching-details.md#caching-encryption-context)\.
 In C, the caching CMM is specified in the session, and the session is provided to the encryption request\.

-To run these examples, you need to supply the [Amazon Resource Name \(ARN\) of an AWS KMS CMK](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html)\.
-Be sure that you have [permission to use the CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) to generate a data key\.
+To run these examples, you need to supply the [Amazon Resource Name \(ARN\) of an AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html)\.
+Be sure that you have [permission to use the AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) to generate a data key\.

 For more detailed, real\-world examples of creating and using a data key cache, see [Data key caching example code](sample-cache-example-code.md)\.